 For many who manage their own and their families’ healthcare journeys, it can be a frustrating experience to achieve the quality of care they expect and need.
 The system often isn’t focused on the experiences and outcomes that matter to citizens.

-In February 2020, IMAGINE Citizens, working with the Health Quality Council of Alberta and the Alberta SPOR Patient Engagement Program, conducted a two-day workshop to determine what mattered most to Albertans in their health system.
+In February 2020, Imagine Citizens Network, working with the Health Quality Council of Alberta and the Alberta SPOR Patient Engagement Program, conducted a two-day workshop to determine what mattered most to Albertans in their health system.
 The comments are below but essentially people say, “I deserve to be at the centre of my care.”

 “Being seen as a whole person.”